Ulf Jansson, Sweden

 I have quite a few woodturning tools – bought and homemade.
 The ring tool has become the tool closest to my heart.
 It is a highly efficient and versatile tool once you understand that it actually is a number of tools in one piece of steel.
 I really look forward to discuss pro and cons that come with the hooks and the ring tools on my demonstrations on the cruise – among other things.

 My woodturning findings and philosophy efforts have brought me lots of friendship and many rewards.
-Recently I also got a scholarship to turn and make presentations in Japan during a more than 5 week period.
+A few years ago I also got a scholarship to turn and make presentations in Japan during a more than 5 week period.
 At the end of my stay I also had a solo exhibition.
 Now after the pandemic more countires are on my list, among them also USA.

 Finally I would like to mention that I quite often say that “people travelling on rail never get to new places”.
 Therefore I really honor the wood turning cruise.
 No rails just an open sea filled with possibilities.